sphere-engine/SRL-Handbook/content/introduction.rst

 Moving on to the online judging we will present you how we need to change approach.
-Now whole the process of the compiling, running and testing is going to be conducted by the machine thus we need to clearly specify how the program should communicate - that part we call *input / output specification*.
+Now whole the process of the compiling, running and testing is going to be conducted by the machine thus the problem setter needs to clearly specify how the program should communicate - that part we call *input / output specification*.

 Suppose we want to prepare the *Integer power* problem to automatic judging and suppose the presented source code fulfills desired input/output specification (usually the direction is opposite - first we specify the input and output structure then we implement the solution).
 It means we need, along with the problem definition, give the information that program should expect two integer numbers on the input and needs to print the information "Print a: Print b: *a* to the power of *b = a*\ :sup:`b`\".
 Clearly the output specification is highly unnatural.